 The Union's position on the draft Convention shall be to abstain if the clause allowing for the participation of regional economic integration organisations is introduced.
-If such clause is not introduced, the Union shall vote against.
+If such clause is not introduced, the Member States of the Union shall vote against.